Lord Alfred Douglas: Relationship with Wilde

 Alfred's father, the Marquess of Queensberry, suspected the liaison to be more than a friendship.
 He sent his son a letter, attacking him for leaving Oxford without a degree and failing to take up a proper career.
 He threatened to "disown [Alfred] and stop all money supplies."
-Alfred responded with a telegram rudely stating: "What a funny little man you are."
+Alfred responded with a telegram reading: "What a funny little man you are."

 Queensberry's next letter threatened his son with a "thrashing" and accused him of being "crazy".
 He also threatened to "make a public scandal in a way you little dream of" if he continued his relationship with Wilde.

 Queensberry was well known for his short temper and threatening to beat people with a horsewhip.
 Alfred sent his father a postcard stating "I detest you" and making it clear that he would take Wilde's side in a fight between him and the Marquess, "with a loaded revolver".

 In answer Queensberry wrote to Alfred (whom he addressed as "You miserable creature") that he had divorced Alfred's mother so as not to "run the risk of bringing more creatures into the world like yourself" and that when Alfred was a baby, "I cried over you the bitterest tears a man ever shed, that I had brought such a creature into the world, and unwittingly committed such a crime....
 You must be demented."

-Douglas's eldest brother Francis Viscount Drumlanrig died in a suspicious hunting accident in October 1894, as rumours circulated that he had been having a homosexual relationship with the Prime Minister, Lord Rosebery, and that the cause of death was suicide.
+Douglas's eldest brother Francis Viscount Drumlanrig died in a suspicious hunting accident in October 1894, as rumours circulated that he had been having a homosexual relationship with the future Prime Minister, Lord Rosebery, and that the cause of death was suicide.
 The Marquess of Queensberry thus embarked on a campaign to save his other son and began a public persecution of Wilde.
 Wilde had been openly flamboyant and his actions made the public suspicious even before the trial.
-The Marquess and a bodyguard confronted the playwright in his own home; later, Queensberry planned to throw rotten vegetables at Wilde on the first night of The Importance of Being Earnest, but forewarned of this, Wilde was able to deny him access to the theatre.
+The Marquess and a bodyguard confronted Wilde in Wilde's home; later, Queensberry planned to throw rotten vegetables at Wilde on the first night of The Importance of Being Earnest, but forewarned of this, Wilde was able to deny him access to the theatre.

 Queensberry then publicly insulted Wilde by leaving at the latter's club a visiting card on which he had written, "For Oscar Wilde posing as a somdomite [sic]".
 The wording is in dispute – the handwriting is unclear – although Hyde reports it as this.
 According to Merlin Holland, Wilde's grandson, it is more likely "Posing somdomite", while Queensberry himself claimed it to be "Posing as somdomite".
 Holland suggests that this wording ("posing [as] ...") would have been easier to defend in court.